lilakhilesh/Weather-App/README.md

 # Features
 Weather Information: Display current temperature, weather icon, and description.
-Location Input: Users can enter their location (city or zip code) to fetch weather data.
+Location Input: Users can enter their location (city) to fetch weather data.
 Responsive Design: The app is designed to work on various screen sizes, from desktop to mobile devices.

 # Credits